Send the link below via email or IMCopy

 There are three types of irony:

-A character says one thing but means another.
+A character says one thing but means something else.
 It is the difference between what is said and what is meant.

 The difference between what happens and what is expected to happen.